 Jeffrey Refinati began his career in locksmithing after high school and has been active in the profession for more than a decade.
-In 2004, after graduating from the North Bennet Street School (NBSS) Locksmithing program in Boston, Jeff became the institutional locksmith for Massachusetts College of Art & Design.
+In 2004, after graduating from the NBSS Locksmithing program in Boston, Jeff became the institutional locksmith for Massachusetts College of Art & Design.

-Brandon Gordon, PC ‘02 worked for a custom home builder for five years before enrolling in the Preservation Carpentry program at NBSS.
+Brandon Gordon worked for a custom home builder for five years before enrolling in the Preservation Carpentry program at NBSS.
 His passion for the craft began while working on his grandmother’s second empire Victorian home built in 1885.
 Brandon’s interest in architectural details and the significance of historic homes and buildings started him on the path to a successful career in the preservation carpentry field.

 Brandon’s interests and NBSS experience serve him well in his current position as a project leader and supervisor of the National Park Service Historic Preservation Training Center (HPTC) in Frederick, Maryland where he works on a wide range of structures including the White House.
 “I have used the knowledge and skills gained from NBSS to accomplish work on a variety of historic structures.
 My (NBSS) education has allowed me to direct highly-skilled preservation professionals in the use of special tools and techniques needed to accomplish preservation projects.”

-At the 2011 graduation ceremony, Ken Gilbert, BB ’10 and a member of the Alumni Council, presented the annual Distinguished Alumni Award to Barbara Hebard.
+At the 2011 graduation ceremony, Alumni Council member Ken Gilbert BB ’10 presented the annual Distinguished Alumni Award to Barbara Adams Hebard.
 Gilbert’s comments and the acceptance remarks made by Hebard’s husband (Barbara was at a bookbinding conference and unable to attend), painted a picture of a warm and generous professional who has enriched the bookbinding community for decades.